Azure/iot-central-contoso-drive-support/README.md

 ## First run

 When you run the application for the first time, you will need to sign in and select the subscription that the IoT Central Contoso-Drive applications have been added to.
-All apps in that subscription will be available, but only those with the correct IoT Central device template will be used to query data.
+All IoT Central apps in the selected subscription will be available, but only those apps that contain the Contoso-Fleet-Device device template will be used to query data.
 If you have followed the Learning Path module, you will be familiar with this concept.

 <p align="center"><img width="600px" src="images/figure2.png" /></p>